edumserrano/dotnet-sdk-extensions/docs/polly/httpclient-with-fallback-policy.md

 The extension method provided `AddFallbackPolicy` is an extension to the `IHttpClientBuilder` which is what you use when [configuring an HttpClient](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-5.0).
 This extension will adds a [fallback policy](https://github.com/App-vNext/Polly#fallback) to the `HttpClient`.

-**Note** that the `AddFallbackPolicy` adds an opinionated fallback policy which is mainly meant to be used as a fallback for the policies added by the following extension methods:
+[!NOTE] that the `AddFallbackPolicy` adds an opinionated fallback policy which is mainly meant to be used as a fallback for the policies added by the following extension methods:

 - [Add a timeout policy to an HttpClient](/docs/polly/httpclient-with-timeout-policy.md)
 - [Add a retry policy to an HttpClient](/docs/polly/httpclient-with-retry-policy.md)